History of the metric system: Weights and measures of the Ancien Régime

-The units of weight and length
+Units of weight and length

 In 1790, a panel of five leading French scientists was appointed by the Académie des sciences to investigate weights and measures.
 They were Jean-Charles de Borda, Joseph-Louis Lagrange, Pierre-Simon Laplace, Gaspard Monge, and Nicolas de Condorcet.

 Over the following year, the panel, after studying various alternatives, made a series of recommendations regarding a new system of weights and measures, including that it should have a decimal radix, that the unit of length should be based on a fractional arc of a quadrant of the Earth's meridian, and that the unit of weight should be that of a cube of water whose dimension was a decimal fraction of the unit of length.
 The proposals were accepted by the French Assembly on 30 March 1791.

 Following acceptance, the Académie des sciences was instructed to implement the proposals.
 The Académie broke the tasks into five operations, allocating each part to a separate working group: